Giac Lam Pagoda

 How To Get There

-You can reach Giac Lam Pagoda in many ways: by taxi, by motorbike or by bus (see guide to Ho Chi Minh City Bus).
-If you travel by bus, all you need to do is catching bus No.27 at Ben Thanh Bus Station and then get off at the crossroad Lac Long Quan – Au Co.
-Then you can find the way to Giac Lam Pagoda.
+There are multiple transportation options available to reach Giac Lam Pagoda, including taxi, motorbike, or bus (for more details, refer to the guide on Ho Chi Minh City public transport).
+If you prefer to travel by bus, board Bus No. 27 at Ben Thanh Bus Station and disembark at the intersection of Lac Long Quan and Au Co.
+From there, you'll find your way to Giac Lam Pagoda with ease.

 Useful Information